Operations

 It’s crucial for Last Crumb to justify their price point and also maintain the vibe of “luxury” that’s core to their company.
 To accomplish this, they also consistently publish high-quality content on their own TikTok channel that taps into trends and fits the overall theme of their brand.

-Key takeaways: You can model your influencer seeding model after Last Crumbs by shipping your product to niche and relevant creators for an honest review.
+You can model your influencer seeding model after Last Crumb by shipping your product to niche and relevant creators for an honest review.
 The best benefit here is the only cost you’d incur is your COGS.
-Last Crumbs is also great at showing how to simultaneously incorporate a TikTok and influencer marketing strategy to grow at whip speed.
+Last Crumbs is also great at showing how to simultaneously incorporate a TikTok and influencer marketing strategy to grow at whip speed – a great example of food influencer marketing.

-ABSOLUT, a Vodka brand, created this campaign to plan a series of people-and planet-centered influencer activations.
+Vodka brand ABSOLUT created this campaign to plan a series of people-and planet-centered influencer activations.
 The campaign was hugely successful and was the Gold Winner for the Best Food and Drink Campaign at the 2020 Influencer Marketing Awards.

 The campaign lasted for more than eight months and collaborated with influencers who were eco-conscious sustainability champions, LGBTQIA advocates, and allies.
 ABSOLUT focused on influencers with bold tastes — having a passion for protecting the planet and its people.